Update Python

 $ which -a python

 You can upgrade a Python version with Homebrew.
-You'll lose access to the old version, so use Rye or Pyenv if you need to switch among versions.
+You'll lose access to the old version.

 $ brew upgrade python

 You can use the Python installed by Homebrew for running simple scripts.
-With Homebrew, use Pipx to install Python programs for command-line utilities.
-Rye is better if you will be installing Python software libraries for any programming project.
+With Homebrew, add Pipx to install Python programs for command-line utilities.
+Switch from Homebrew-installed Python to UV or Pyenv/Venv/Pip for programming projects.

-Rye is the new favorite for installing and managing Python because it offers a single coherent setup and packaging system, eliminating the need for separate tools such as pip, pyenv, and venv for managing versions, software libraries, and environments.
-If your project is more complex than a simple script or utility, use Rye to install Python and software libraries.
+for managing versions, software libraries, and environments.
+If your project is more complex than a simple script or utility, use UV to install Python and software libraries.

 $ which -a python

-You can install newer Python versions with Rye.
-You'll be able to create separate projects with different Python versions.
-Each project will have its own package library installed by Rye.
+You can install newer Python versions with UV and you'll be able to create separate projects with different Python versions.
+Each project will have its own package library installed by UV.

-See an article on how to create and manage Python projects with Rye.
+See an article on how to install and manage Python with UV.

 Update Python installed with Pyenv